ShamylZakariya/Surfacer/Surfacer/NOTES.md

 System
 	- create template.initialVelocity and move velocity to private _velocity
-	- Rename , get rid of "Universal"
-	- Rename particle_prototype to particle_prototype since `template` is reserved
-	- Consider sorting by age after compact() phase
+	- add some kind of sort by age method for particles

 ## BUGS PRIORITY 0